dyno-might/dyno-might.github.io/_posts/2020-09-17-making-the-monty-hall-problem-weirder-but-obvious.md

 </style>
 </head>

+Here's an **Obvious problem**:

+1. There are 10 doors.
+A car is behind a random door, goats behind the others.
+2. Do you want what's behind door 1, or what's behind all the other doors?

+That's obvious, right?
+Well, how about the **Monty Hall problem**?

+1. There are three doors.
+A car is behind one random door, goats behind the others.
+2. You pick one door.
+3. The host picks another door that contains a goat, and opens it.
+4. Should you keep your original door, or switch to the other closed door?

+Many people guess it doesn't matter if you switch.
+But in reality, switching gets you the car 2/3 of the time.

+This post claims that these problems are really just disguised versions of each other.
+We'll start with the Obvious problem, apply a series of small changes that clearly don't change the solution, and end up at the Monty Hall problem.

+{% comment %}
 <div align="right" style="font-size:70%">(Also available in <a href="https://www.youtube.com/watch?v=LCBTUtApvU8">video form</a>.)</div>

 The [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) is famously unintuitive.
 This post starts with an extreme version where the solution is blindingly obvious.
 We then go through a series of small changes.
 It will be clear that these don't affect the solution.
 At the end, we arrive at the classic Monty Hall problem.